nnstreamer/nnstreamer-example/bash_script/example_early_exit/README.md

 $ ./gst-launch-early-exit-demo.sh
 ```

+If using a ppa installation the join plugin can be installed with the `nnstreamer-misc` package.

 ### gst-launch-early-exit-normal.sh
 This example is not the actual eraly exit network, but it shows how to construct pipeline.
 You can change the input/output and model used in the example to the appropriate framework and model.